-Last week I shared with you my reflection on the last two years starting and growing an online business from scratch.
+In this post, I shared with you my reflection on the first two years of starting and growing an online business from scratch.

 I hope you were left with two things:

 - I wouldn’t be where I am without first starting.

 - I wouldn’t be where I am without consistently taking action to move my business forward.

 Both of my first courses started with “30 Days or Less.”
 It’s a catchy phrase that implies it won’t take you a long time to get a new business off the ground.